MicroEJ/How-To/SNI-LED/java/NativeAPIs/README.md

 <!--
    Markdown

-   Copyright 2018-2019 MicroEJ Corp.
+   Copyright 2018-2021 MicroEJ Corp.
 All rights reserved.
    Use of this source code is governed by a BSD-style license that can be found with this software.
 -->

 # Overview
-MicroEJ Kernel hello world.
+Project that defines the native functions to manage the LED.

 # Usage
-[KernelEntryPoint.java](src\main\java\com\microej\KernelEntryPoint.java) is the entry point.
+[HelloWorld.java](../HelloWorld/src/main/java/com/microej/feature/HelloWorld.java) is the entry point.

 # Requirements
   - EDC-1.2 or higher